latolukasz/beeorm-doc/docs/guide/README.md

 data between services in asynchronous and scalable way.
 There are many solutions available such us [Apache Kafka](https://kafka.apache.org/) or [RabbitMQ](https://www.rabbitmq.com/).
-Do you remember our golden rule "don't be average in many technologies, be expert in few"?
+Do you remember our golden rule *"don't be average in many technologies, be expert in few"*?
 There is no need to add additional complexity to your infrastructure.
 We are using Redis as a key-value database.
 Redis provides also amazing feature [streams](https://redis.io/topics/streams-intro) that can be used to build blast fast event streaming system.
 Thanks to BeeORM it's very easy: